Skip to content

 Governance

-Policy outside agent code, approval-mode tiers, and the audit contract.
+Policy outside agent code, multidimensional action risk, compatibility approval modes, and the audit contract.

 Foundational SpecLast reviewed: Edit on GitHub